verisign/smaug/README.md

 Executables
 ===========

-After compliation, several test drivers will be left in the source directory.
+After compilation, several test drivers will be left in the source directory.
 In addition to installing the reference library in the &quot;$(prefix)/lib&quot; directory, the command-line utility